AIM-CoT: Active Information-driven Multimodal Chain-of-Thought for Vision-Language Reasoning: Experiments

-Our proposed components collaborate organically to foster the construction of multimodal CoT: as a preceding module, CAG enriches the context to benefit the construction of the candidate set; subsequently, AVP triggered by DAT proactively selects the most salient regions from the candidate set.
+In this section, we investigate the interaction between CAG and AVP.
+This is achieved by sequentially adding them to a basic model (BM) (i.e., AIM-CoT stripped of all its components).

-In this section, we investigate the interaction between CAG and AVP via an ablation study.
-Starting from the baseline ICoT model (BM), i.e., AIMCoT stripped of all proposed modules, we sequentially add CAG and then AVP.
-Table \ref{tab: ablation study (baseline)} presents the results, from which we derive the following insights:
+As shown in Table \ref{tab: ablation study (baseline)}, while CAG and AVP yield individual gains, their combination exhibits a clear phenomenon of \textbf{super-additivity}, i.e., the joint improvement consistently exceeds the sum of their separate contributions.
+Specifically, on M3CoT, the joint gain ($+1.0\%$) significantly surpasses the linear sum of individual gains ($0.3\% + 0.4\% = 0.7\%$).
+This trend holds across all benchmarks (e.g., $+1.7\% > 1.4\%$ on ScienceQA).

-\begin{itemize}[topsep=0.5mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item \textbf{The compatibility between CAG and AVP:} both CAG and AVP individually provide significant gains, but their combination synergistically improves the construction of the interleaved CoT. \item \textbf{The consistent superiority of AVP over Top-K selection:} AVP consistently and significantly outperforms the standard Top-K selection method for choosing image regions, both with and without the presence of the CAG module. \item \textbf{The interplay between CAG and AVP:} The average performance improvement of AVP over Top-K selection increases from 2.62\% to 2.94\% when CAG is introduced.
-This suggests CAG enhances the source attention map, providing a more reliable set of candidate regions and thereby unlocking AVP's full potential to select the most salient visual evidence. \end{itemize}
+This non-linear boost validates the interplay between the modules: CAG refines the VLM's attention distribution, which amplifies AVP's effectiveness; the AVP, in turn, precisely mines the salient visual evidence from the attention-driven candidates ($C_{attn}$) enhanced by CAG.